 No medicine (natural or otherwise) should be the only treatment for anxiety.

-The reason herbal medicines are so beneficial is because while you use herbal supplements you can also learn valuable anxiety-coping strategies.
+The reason herbal medicines are so beneficial is that while you use herbal supplements, you can also learn valuable anxiety-coping strategies.
 Prescription anxiety medications dull anxiety and the brain too much, and make it much harder to learn to cope with stress, while herbal and natural remedies keep your mind intact for learning to control anxiety symptoms.